Erlik: Legends

 In yet another narrative, people have been immortal before the advent of Erlik.
 People and animals overpopulated the world, until a crow suggested to summon Death into the world.
 So people summoned Erlik, whereupon death enters.
-First, all people knew when they would die, and so they lived in fear, until Tengri hide their date of death.
+First, all people knew when they would die, and so they lived in fear, until Tengri hid their date of death.

 The evil spirits created by Erlik cause misfortune, sickness and death to mankind.
 These spirits are imagined as Erlik's assistants.
 Besides these, his nine sons and daughters help their father in the way of evil.
 Erlik's daughters especially try to change a shaman's mind while he is attempting to reach Ulgen with their beauties.
 Erlik gives all kinds of sickness and wants sacrifices from the people.
 If they do not sacrifice to him, he catches the dead bodies of the people that he killed and takes them away to this lower world and then makes them his slaves.
 So, especially in the Altays, when sickness appears, people become scared of Erlik and make many animal sacrifices to him.

 In the prayers of shamans, Erlik is described as a monster, having the face and teeth of a pig combined with a human body.
 Besides his face, he is an old man with a well-built body, black eyes, eyebrows and mustache.

-According to the Dolgans, Erlik took Mammoths down to the underworld.
+According to the Dolgans, Erlik took mammoths down to the underworld.
 Whenever they try to get back to the surface, they freeze to death as punishment.

 The dinosaur Erlikosaurus is named after him.